-The ARISE program creates a model for residential in-home services specifically designed for clients with SMI and/or SUD who, without additional support, are at risk of losing their housing due to challenges with managing their environment.
-The project will recruit residential in-home support workers-approved IHSS workers-who will receive specialized training for working with SMI and/or SUD clients and will work closely with a peer support staff and occupational therapist.
-The in-home support workers will be matched with clients based on needs, culture, language, and personality and paid adequately with at least 15 hours of work per week guaranteed.
+The ARISE program creates a model for residential in-home services specifically designed for clients with SMI and/or SUD who are unlikely to be approved for state IHSS services and who, without additional support, are at risk of losing their housing due to challenges with managing their environment.
+The project will recruit residential in-home support workers who will receive specialized training for working with SMI and/or SUD clients and will work closely with a peer support staff and occupational therapist.
+The in-home support workers will be matched with clients based on needs, culture, language, and personality.
+The ARISE program will pay hourly wages of \$30/hour and will guarantee at least 15 hours of work per week.
 Each worker will be offered work with multiple clients to whom they are matched.
 Workers may elect to work fewer than 15 hours per week and if their schedule and client needs align, may be scheduled for more than 15 hours per week.
 Additionally, ARISE staff will provide administrative support to clients with the hiring, recruiting, and supervising of in-home support workers.